Where to store your data?

 What about using my laptop or external hard drive to store data?

-All data which is stored on devices like laptops or external hard drives, USB sticks, etc. is not part of the University backup routine and we we would not encourage researchers to use ad hoc solutions or to rely upon consumer devices for backup purposes.
+All data which is stored on devices like laptops or external hard drives, USB sticks, etc. is not part of the University backup routine and we would not encourage researchers to use ad hoc solutions or to rely upon consumer devices for backup purposes.

 If you do use your laptop or other memory holding device, please ensure it is encrypted.
 All University provided laptops should be encrypted – contact ISS Service Desk to arrange encryption if needed.